Link-Aggregation Modes

 • LACP Support and Configuration: Both devices should support IEEE 802.3ad (Link Aggregation Control Protocol, or LACP).
 LACP must be enabled on both devices when using this dynamic aggregation mode.

-Perform this task to enable a backup mechanism for link aggregation, ensuring network resilience and continued operation in case of primary link failure.
+This task enables a backup mechanism for link aggregation, ensuring network resilience and continued operation in case of primary link failure.

 This procedure outlines the steps to configure and apply backup mode settings using the CLI, that is crucial for maintaining network availability and stability.